 Call of Duty: Black Ops 2: While it was hinted in intel that Frank Woods was still alive, the reveal trailer showed him to still be living.

 And if certain conditions are met, Alex Mason.

 In Call of Duty: Ghosts, Rorke survives a .44 magnum round to the gut, a LOKI strike to the face, and near-drowning in a submerged train to come back in the ending and capture Logan, intending to brainwash him into joining his campaign against the Ghosts.

-When Commander Shepard shows up on the Citadel in Mass Effect 2, s/he is stopped by security guards who observe that his/her records say s/he is dead.
+When Commander Shepard shows up on the Citadel in Mass Effect 2, they're stopped by security guards who observe that their records say Shepard is dead.
 "I was only mostly dead.
 Try finding that option on government paperwork."

 In Resident Evil Albert Wesker is impaled by the Tyrant, and is presumed dead up until Code Veronica, where he turns out to have survived and becomes the Big Bad of the series.

 In the RE: Remake, the following absurdity can occur.
 You have to fight Lisa Trevor on a platform of some sort, surrounded by a huge pit on all sides.
 If you fall off, it's an instant death.
 Wesker backs you up by firing on Lisa.
 However, it's possible for Wesker to get hit by Lisa and fall into the pit.
 If that happens, he'll still somehow turn up none the worse for wear in the Lab final battle, with absolutely no explanation.